 There are four denominations (values) of Bank of England notes in circulation: £5, £10, £20 and £50.

 We will issue a new polymer £20 note on 20 February 2020.
 You can continue to spend paper £20 notes as usual and these will be gradually withdrawn as they are banked by retailers and the public.
-We will announce the date when our paper £20 stops being legal tender six months in advance.
+We will announce when our paper £20 notes stop being legal tender six months in advance.

-In October 2018, we announced we are going to issue a new polymer £50 note.
-The mathematician Alan Turing will feature on the new note, who was chosen using our character selection process.
-We expect it to enter circulation by the end of 2021.
+In October 2018, we announced we would issue a new polymer £50 note.
+The mathematician Alan Turing, who was chosen using our character selection process, will feature on it.
+We expect the new note to enter circulation by the end of 2021.